slowSort/slowSort.github.io/about.md

 permalink: /about/
 ---

 Hey there!
-My name's Daniel 👋 and my favorite emoji is 🙇‍♂️.
+My name's Daniel 👋 and my favorite emoji is 🙇‍♂️ (at your service).

 I hope you have some fun or learn something new out of reading my blog.
 In fact, nothing would make me happier.